Gaming12846/TrollPlus/README.md

 - **trollplus.blocklist.remove** - Operators - Gives access to the /trollplus <blocklist> <remove> subcommand
 - **trollplus.troll** - Operators - Gives access to the /troll command
 - **trollplus.bows** - Operators - Gives access to the /trollbows command
-- **trollplus.ignoreimmune** - Operators - Allows the use of the /troll command on immune players

 ## Note

 - Always create a new configuration when updating!
 - The plugin collects anonymous statistics if you do not deactivate them.
 To see the statistics, visit [bStats](https://bstats.org/plugin/bukkit/TrollPlus).

 ## To-do list

 - Improve the control feature (Smooth it out)
+- Add a trollmode (Feel free to write me a message with suggestions)
 - Add more features (Feel free to write me a message with function suggestions)

 ## Need help?